bitgold7/bitcoin/doc/staking.md

 * Each staked input must be at least 1 BG and must have aged for one hour or more before being eligible.
 * Blocks contain a zero-value coinbase transaction followed by the coinstake.
-* The coinstake output pays back the original amount plus the current block subsidy.
+* The coinstake output pays back the original amount plus a reward proportional to the staking coin's age:
+  `reward = subsidy × min(nTimeTx − stake_time, nStakeMaxAgeWeight) / nStakeMinAge`.

 These parameters are fixed by consensus and cannot be changed via configuration.